Get radiant, glowing skin this Summer

 Your body has its own antioxidant defences to keep free radicals in check.
 However, antioxidants are also found in food, especially in fruits, vegetables, and other plant-based whole foods.
 Several vitamins, such as vitamins E and C, are effective antioxidants.

 Some of the best antioxidant foods are boysenberries, blackcurrants and blueberries.
-They can support our skins defences and help to reduce the risk of sun damage and ageing.
+They can support our skin defences and help to reduce the risk of sun damage and ageing.
 A handful a day will do wonders to your energy levels and skin, hair and nails.
 If you’re looking for a quick dose of these mighty berries, then consider taking a Red Shot daily.

 Get Omega-3 into your diet